This Quiz Is Designed For:

 - Prior authorizations may be required for some services

-- Out-of-pocket maximum protects you from catastrophic costs
+- Out-of-pocket maximum protects from catastrophic costs

 Medicare Supplement